jamespfennell/texcraft/docs/content/_index.md

     [what Texcraft is trying to achieve](explainers/why-texcraft.md).

-This website just hosts the documentation.
+This website largely just hosts the user-facing documentation.
 The [Github repository](https://github.com/jamespfennell/texcraft) has information on contributing to the project.
 The [Texcraft Playground](https://play.texcraft.dev) is example of what can be built with Texcraft.